progressivetech/com.jlacey.electoral/README.md

   data will get looked up every time you save an address that matches the criteria above.
 If you do not enable this option, district data will only be populated by scheduled job (see below).
-* **Create Official on District Lookup** When doing a district lookup, Cicero can also populate any elected officials of the contact without expending another credit.

 ### Scheduled Job